verysillycat/e-z-recorder-linux/README.md

 * `--gif` snip with gif output
 * `--config` open the configuration file in the default text editor
 * `--config-reinstall` reinstall the configuration file with default settings
-##### ★ Note: When using Kooha, you'll not see some of these arguments as they aren't needed.
+##### ★ When using Kooha, you'll not see some of these arguments as they aren't needed.

 ## Configuration
 * `fps` will be your Max FPS